 Who is Ms. Jen?

 Let me start by saying that I’m a teacher who believes that educators can make a positive difference with all students–one relationship at a time.
 My pronouns are she/her.
-Like many other females born in the 1970s, my first and middle names are Jennifer Lynn.
-As such, early in my career, I became Ms. Jen in order to distinguish between the Jennifers, Jennies, and Jens already on my team.
+Like many other gals born in the 1970s, my first and middle names are Jennifer Lynn.
+As such, early in my career, I became known as Ms. Jen to distinguish between the Jennifers, Jennies, and Jens already on my team.
 It has stuck with kids and grown-ups alike!

 Why Trauma-Sensitive Schools?